albertojulian/mada-driver-assistant/README.md

 - In the Cell Phone: turn on GPS and Shared Connection
 - In the Computer:
   - link to the cell phone wi-fi
-  - enter the virtual environment with MADA packages
-  - Run the websockets server (which starts the Driver Agent): `python websocket_server.py`
+  - open a terminal, enter the virtual environment with the MADA packages and run the websockets server (which starts the Driver Agent): `python websocket_server.py`
-  - Run the object detector: `sudo python object_detector.py`
+  - open another terminal, enter the virtual environment with the MADA packages and run the object detector: `sudo python object_detector.py`
 - In the Cell Phone: start the SpeedVoice and AccelGyro apps